-We are an 80 acre grass centralized farming model.
-We maintain native grass pastures and grow and harvest hay for our herd of purebred Scottish Highland Cattle.
-Our cattle are rotationally grazed and we don’t use antibiotics.
-We use regenerative and sustainable farming practices and do not use chemical fertilizers.
-We compost and spread all of our own fertilizers with an emphasis on soil building.
+Lazy I Ranch is an 80-acre grass centralized farming model.
+We maintain native grass pastures, and grow and harvest hay for our herd of purebred Scottish Highland Cattle.
+The cattle graze in a rotation of pastures, to build soil health and sequester carbon.
+We use regenerative and sustainable farming practices.
+We compost and spread only natural fertilizers (manure) with an emphasis on soil building.

 GRASS FED SCOTTISH HIGHLAND CATTLE

-Highlands are a hearty heritage breed.
-A heritage breed is an animal bred over time to adapt to a certain local condition, but still maintaining a true genetic breed.
-In simplest terms: If you breed a Highland to a Highland you will yield another true genetic Highland.
-Highland cattle are well suited to being grass fed and are very tolerant to the Wisconsin Climate.
+Scottish Highlands are a hearty, heritage breed.
+Having evolved and adapted to the conditions of their native Scotland, they are naturally suited to the climate here in Wisconsin.
 They do well on hay and other marginal forage such as wooded areas, etc. 100% of their nutritional needs are met by grass or hay and simple mineral supplements.
-In general the breed is considered very calm, social, and they are known for their breeding longevity and nurturing.
-We breed for health and temperament as opposed to size.
-We often hear people say, “My cattle are twice as big as Highland cattle.” but the fact is smaller cattle are much more efficient producers and foragers.
-It is far better for the land, the animal, and yourself to have ten 1,000 lb. animals than five 2,000 pounders.
+The breed is considered very calm, social, and they are known for their breeding longevity and nurturing mothers.
+At Lazy I Ranch we breed for health and temperament.
+Smaller cattle are much more efficient producers and foragers than larger breeds.
+It is better for the land, the animal, and the farmer to have ten 1,000 lb. animals than five 2,000 pounders on the same acreage.

 Our farm plan is constantly evolving.
-As a result the “To Do” list never ends.
+As a result, the “to-do” list never ends.
 There is always equipment to acquire or upgrade, always something to build or fix.
-We are always trying something new.
-Every year we look at the previous year and say “That worked good” or “Damn, that failed miserably”.
-We live by the rule, “If you don’t fail once in a while, your aren’t trying hard enough.”
-We are constantly learning from the those experiences and seeking to improve as we go.
+There is always something new to learn, and there are always ways to do things better.
+Every year we look at the previous year and say “That worked good” or “Darn, that failed miserably”.
+We live by the rule, “If you don’t fail once in a while, you aren’t trying hard enough.”
+We are continually learning from our experiences and seeking to improve as we go.

-Contact us for more information on animals we currently have available for sale, or to reserve a beef share for our next butcher date.
+Contact us for more information on animals we currently have available for sale.